TransformationAdvisor/public/README.md

-**IMPORTANT:** This repo is depreceted.
+**IMPORTANT:** This repo is deprecated.
 For up to date information on verifying Transormation Advisor signatures, please see the documentation: https://www.ibm.com/docs/en/cta?topic=planning-security-considerations

 ================